Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 ### What you learned
 - How to create a semantic model YAML file
 - How to interact with the Cortex Analyst REST API via a Streamlit in Snowflake (SiS) chat interface
+- How to integrate Cortex Search with Cortex Analyst

 For more information, check out the resources below: